CERAWEEK-Energy conference kicks off as Ukraine conflict leaves oil market in turmoil

 This year's CERAWeek is expected to attract more than 4,500 attendees and a program drawn up long before Moscow's invasion of Ukraine - Russia calls its actions a "special operation" - features numerous presentations on the energy transition, including a Monday kick-off discussion with U.S. climate czar John Kerry.

-But the global turmoil has upended the agenda, where some slated speakers, including Saudi Energy Minister Abdulaziz bin Salman, have canceled plans to speak.
+But the global turmoil has upended the agenda, where some slated speakers, including Saudi Energy Minister Abdulaziz bin Salman, have canceled plans to speak at the five-day event.

-"Given how tense this growing crisis on oil that's unfolding, it might just not be possible for him to take four days to be out of the country," S&P Global's Yergin said.
+“CERAWeek was planned to discuss the energy transition, renewables, hydrogen... the future.
+But we were thrown back to the last century, discussing oil supply,” said Ricardo Savini, chief executive officer of Brazilian oil company 3R Petroleum.

 The United States and others have called for OPEC+ to boost output - but producers are consistently falling short of targeted increases, and nations with spare capacity, such as Saudi Arabia, have been wary of using it.